 - Awful Wedded Life: Sweet Jebus.
-Things between Theo and Francoise have been bad for some time; he indulges in a little Getting Crap Past the Radar to tell Henriette that Raynaud was the result of one night of passion in what has otherwise been a Sexless Marriage for many years.
+Things between Theo and Francoise have been bad for some time; he insinuates to Henriette that Raynaud was the result of one night of passion in what has otherwise been a Sexless Marriage for many years.

 - Based on a True Story: There was a real Duc de Praslin, a real governess, and a real murder.
 The scandal that ensued contributed to the overthrow of Louis Phillipe, the last King of France, in 1848.